wqking/gincu/readme.md

 ## Core system and features

  * Entity Component System (ECS).
- * Finite state machine.
  * Scene management.
- * ECS based scene graph (ComponentLocalTransform).
+ * ECS based scene graph (GComponentLocalTransform).
+ * Anchor and flip x/y (GComponentAnchor).
+ * Sprite sheet.
+ * Frame based animation.
  * Tween animation using the tween module in my cpgf library.
+ * Low level automatically batching draw calls.
+ * Finite state machine.
  * Memory pool and cached entities and components.
 So CPU cache optimization is considered.
  * Underlying rendering engine agnostic.
 We can replace SFML with any other engine or even 3D engine simply and easily.
- * Sprite sheet.
- * Low level automatically batching draw calls.

 ## How to contribute

 There are several ways to contribute to the project

  * Add new game beside the match-three.
 Such as adding a Super Mario Bros like game will demonstrate the basic 2D physics engine works perfectly, or adding a Box2D based game.
+ * Add new test cast in the test bed.
  * Add or enhance the features.
 There are several features missed:
    * Frame based animation system.
 Solution: very easy to add to ECS system as a kind of component.
    * Physics system.
 Not used in matchtThree type games but is very useful.
 Solution: easy to add to ECS system as a kind of component.
- * Improve the features such as GameTransform (I'm not good at algebra).
  * Make some better art work.
-Current art resource is (mostly) made by me and is very ugly.
+Current the art resource is very ugly.

 ## Build and run on desktop